 3. Familiarize yourself with the local etiquette of pool rotation.
 Although not common in some other provinces, pool rotation is very much enforced on Atlantic Salmon rivers such as the Margaree.

-- Fish in the order of how you arrive to the pool (unless offered otherwise)
+- Fish in the order of how you arrive to the pool (unless offered otherwise)- Work from the top to bottom of the pool

 - 1 casts followed by a step downstream.